stfc/PSyclone/examples/nemo/README.md

 ## Example 3

-OpenACC parallelisation of tra_adv using the 'data' and 'kernels' directives.
-Makes use of the `kernels_trans.py` script from the `scripts` directory.
+OpenACC parallelisation of tra_adv.
+Contains a local transformation script that adds both 'data' and 'kernels' directives to the code.
+Also demonstrates the use of the `kernels_trans.py` script from the `scripts` directory which adds 'kernels' and 'loop' directives as well as profiling instrumentation.
+This script is designed for use with NVIDIA's managed memory technology and therefore does not insert data regions.

 ## Example 4